Weighted Conditional Flow Matching: Weighted Conditional Flow Matching

 \subsubsection{On the Choice of $\eps$}

-The entropy regularization constant $\eps$ controls the trade-off between geometric bias (shorter, straighter flows) and marginal distortion (changing $\mu, \nu$ into $\tilde{\mu}, \tilde{\nu}$).
+The entropy regularization constant $\eps$ controls the trade-off between geometric bias (shorter, straighter flows) and marginal distortion (changing $\mu, \nu$ into $\tilde{\mu}_\eps, \tilde{\nu}_\eps$).
 As suggested in the previous section, \eqref{eq:tilt-densities} can be used to build a proxy to identify sensible values for $\eps$.
-In particular, if the functions $f_\eps$ and $g_\eps$ are approximately constant over the supports of $\mu$ and $\nu$, the reweighted marginals $\tilde{\mu}$ and $\tilde{\nu}$ remain close to the original ones.
+In particular, if $\tau_{\mu, \eps}, \tau_{\nu, \eps}$ are approximately constant over the supports of $\mu$ and $\nu$ respectively, the tilted marginals $\tilde{\mu}_\eps$ and $\tilde{\nu}_\eps$ remain close to the original ones.
 In this case, the W-CFM loss in \eqref{eq:wcfm-loss} closely approximates the EOT-CFM loss in \eqref{eq:eot-cfm-loss}.
-To quantify this, we estimate $f_\eps$ and $g_\eps$ by Monte Carlo sampling over a small number of batches and compute their relative variance, defined as $\frac{\mathrm{Var}(f_\eps(X))}{\E[f_\eps(X)]^2}$---and analogously for $g_\eps$.
+To quantify this, we estimate $\tau_{\mu,\eps}$ and $\tau_{\nu,\eps}$ by Monte Carlo sampling over a small number of batches and compute their relative variance, defined as $\frac{\mathrm{Var}(\tau_{\mu, \eps(X)})}{\E[\tau_{\mu,\eps}(X)]^2}$---and analogously for $\tau_{\nu, \eps}$.
 This metric measures how close the functions are to being constant and is invariant to scaling by a constant factor.
 This invariance ensures the metric is comparable across datasets, allowing consistent evaluation of how much the importance weights distort the marginals.
 Low relative variance indicates that the induced marginals are close to $\mu$ and $\nu$, suggesting that the selected $\eps$ yields a good approximation.
-Large variance indicates significant distortion and a potential mismatch between training and target distributions.
+A formal algorithm describing this heuristic can be found in Appendix \ref{app: eps-algo}.

 As an initial heuristic for choosing $\eps$ in high-dimensional settings (e.g., images or language embeddings) with Euclidean cost $c(x,y) = \| x - y\|$, we rely on the observation that normalized high-dimensional data typically concentrates near a thin spherical shell of radius $\sqrt{d}$, where $d$ is the data dimension (see concentration of measures in \cite{Vershynin_2018}).
 Consequently, the typical inter-sample distance (and hence the typical value of the $L^2$ cost function) is $\mathcal{O}(\sqrt{d})$.
 Selecting $\eps$ on this same scale ensures that the ratio inside the exponential of the weighting function in \eqref{eq:wcfm-loss} is $\mathcal{O}(1)$\footnote{The same logic applies for different cost functions, e.g., when the cost function is the squared Euclidean norm, then our epsilon should be $O(d)$.}.
 In this way, the kernel varies slowly with respect to typical data variations since most pairwise distances become comparable to $\eps$.
 This reasoning is similar to the heuristic commonly used in kernel methods (e.g., SVMs), where the Gaussian kernel width is set proportional to the median pairwise distance between points \citep{christianini2000introduction}.